 If you want a stable healthcare career without years of medical school, medical billing and coding is one of the best options to consider in New Jersey.
 This role is essential for hospitals, clinics, and insurance companies.
 You’ll handle patient records, medical codes, and insurance claims-making sure providers get paid correctly and on time.

-In New Jersey, you can complete training in under two years, and many programs are available online or in a hybrid format.
+In New Jersey, you can complete training in about two years, and many programs are available online or in a hybrid format.
 The key is finding an accredited school with a curriculum that matches industry certification standards.

 Here’s what you need to know to get started.